Dr Rawlings is a Lecturer in Physics. Where he teaches on the undergraduate Physics courses at NTU. He currently teaches on the modules:

-2021 – Present: Nottingham Trent University, Research Assistant in Ionospheric Physics
+2021 - Present: Nottingham Trent University, Lecturer in Physics

 2020: Nottingham Trent University, Research Fellow in Soft Matter